 Spring 2018: the Ambassadors will be asked to assist Revolutions in Bike Trains to school with elementary schools within the Big Jump geographical area, in order to introduce those schools to the Revolutions Bicycle Safety Programming and opportunities to traverse their neighborhood by bicycle.
 The Ambassadors will also be encouraged to create a weekly or bi-weekly neighborhood group ride to increase a culture of riding within the South Memphis area.

 The South Memphis Glide Ride

 Our community rides kick off on Saturday, March 24 at 2:00 p.m.
 Join us to tour South Memphis, hear from our Teen Ambassadors about what they’ve learned and see some really great neighborhood amenities!
 Read more details, here.

 The Big Jump Project grant is funding the programs to educate and train the Big Jump Teen Ambassadors, as well as providing a handful of bicycles and helmets.
 But Revolutions wants to do more.
 We want to fully outfit 30 South Memphis teenagers, with the tools to commute by bicycle daily.

-This Giving Tuesday, we are asking individuals for your help.
-For $300, you can provide transportation for a teenage bicycle ambassador, for Christmas. $300 gets one teenager a bicycle, helmet, lights and heavy-duty lock.
+We are asking for your help.
+For $300, you can provide transportation for a teenage bicycle ambassador,. $300 gets one teenager a bicycle, helmet, lights and heavy-duty lock.
 With this gift, these teenagers will have transportation to-and-from school, after-school activities, and work opportunities.

 Donate today to provide a bicycle to a South Memphis teenager.
 Please note that your donation is specifically for “South Memphis Teen Bicycles”.